-Schools need to consider the following requirements related to the structure of the programme to ensure that its implementation is possible.
-This information and other details are included in IB publications such as: Rules for IB World Schools: Primary Years Programme, General regulations: Primary Years Programme, PYP Coordinator's handbook, Making the PYP happen: A curriculum framework for international primary education and Making the PYP happen: Pedagogical leadership in a PYP school.
+Schools need to consider the requirements related to the structure of the programme to ensure that its implementation is possible.
+This information and other details are included in IB publications such as: Rules for IB World Schools: Diploma Programme, General regulations: Diploma Programme, Handbook of procedures for the Diploma Programme, The Diploma Programme: From principles into practice, subject guides and guides related to the core-theory of knowledge (TOK), creativity, action, service (CAS) and extended essay.